Getting Started with AL

 Go through the following steps to set up a sandbox environment.
 With this you get sample code that compiles and runs with just a few commands.

 If you want to create a container-based sandbox, see Get started with the Container Sandbox Development Environment.
-For information about which sandboxes you can choose, see Choosing Your Dynamics 365 Business Central Development Sandbox Environment.
+For information about which sandboxes you can choose, see Sandbox Environments for Dynamics 365 Business Central Development.

 - Sign up for a Dynamics 365 Business Central sandbox.